 Let’s say in this example, only 12 of those leads closed into a sale.

 While our cost per lead is still £25, our customer acquisition cost (CAC) is actually over £80.
-That’s a difference of £60 in just an ad campaign worth £1,000.
+That’s a difference of £60 in just one ad campaign.

 When big budgets are involved, that leaves a lot of room for error.